Deep Feature Consistent Variational Autoencoder: Experiments

-The experiments above demonstrate interesting smooth transitional property between two learned latent vectors.
+The experiments above demonstrate interesting smooth transition's property between two learned latent vectors.
 In this part, instead of manipulating the overall face images, we seek to find a way to control a specific attribute of face images.
-In previous works, \cite{mikolov2013distributed} shows that $vector$("King") - $vector$("Man") + $vector$("Woman") generates a vector whose nearest neighbor is the $vector$("Queen") when evaluating learned representation of words. \cite{radford2015unsupervised} demonstrates that visual concepts such as face pose and gender could be manipulated by simple vector arithmetic.
-In this paper, we investigate two facial attributes wearing eyeglass and smiling.
-We randomly choose 1,000 face images with eyeglass and 1,000 without eyeglass respectively from the CelebA dataset \cite{liu2015deep}.
-The two types of images are fed to our encoder network to compute the latent vectors, and the mean latent vectors are calculated for each type respectively, denoted as $z_{pos\_eyeglass}$ and $z_{neg\_eyeglass}$.
-We then define the difference $z_{pos\_eyeglass} - z_{neg\_eyeglass}$ as eyeglass-specific latent vector $z_{eyeglass}$.
+In previous works, \cite{mikolov2013distributed} shows that $vector$("King") - $vector$("Man") + $vector$("Woman") generates a vector whose nearest neighbor was the $vector$("Queen") when evaluating learned representation of words. \cite{radford2015unsupervised} demonstrates that visual concepts such as face pose and gender could be manipulated by simple vector arithmetic.
+In this paper, we investigate two facial attributes wearing sunglass and smiling.
+We randomly choose 1000 face images with sunglass and 1000 without sunglass respectively from the CelebA dataset \cite{liu2015deep}, finally the two type of images are fed to our encoder network to compute the latent vectors, and the mean latent vectors are calculated for each type respectively, denoted as $z_{pos\_sunglass}$ and $z_{neg\_sunglass}$.
+We then define the difference $z_{pos\_sunglass} - z_{neg\_sunglass}$ as sunglass-specific latent vector $z_{sunglass}$.
 In the same way, we calculate the smiling-specific latent vector $z_{smiling}$.
-Then we apply the two attribute-specific vectors to different latent vectors $z$ by simple vector arithmetic like $z$ + $\alpha$ $z_{smiling}$.
-As shown in Figure \ref{fig:attribute_specific}, by adding a smiling vector to the latent vector of a non-smiling man, we can observe the smooth transitions from non-smiling face to smiling face (the first row).
-Furthermore, the smiling appearance becomes more obvious when the factor $\alpha$ is bigger, while other facial attributes are able to remain unchanged.
-The other way around, when the latent vector of smiling woman is subtracted by the smiling vector, the smiling face can be translated to not smiling by only changing the shape of mouth (the second row in Figure \ref{fig:attribute_specific}).
-Moreover, we could add or wipe out an eyeglass by playing with the calculated eyeglass vector.
+Then we apply the two attribute-specific vectors to different latent vectors $z$ by simple vector arithmetic, for instance, $z$ + $\alpha$ $z_{smiling}$.
+From Figure \ref{fig:attribute_specific}, by adding a smiling vector to the latent vector of a non-smiling man, we can observe the smooth transitions from non-smiling face to smiling face (the first row).
+What's more, the smiling appearance becomes more obvious when the factor $\alpha$ is bigger, while other facial attributes are able to remain unchanged.
+The other way round, when the latent vector of smiling woman is subtracted by the smiling vector, the smiling face can be translated to not smiling by only changing the shape of mouth (the second row in Figure \ref{fig:attribute_specific}).
+Moreover, we could add or wipe out a sunglass by playing with the calculated sunglass vector.

-\subsubsection{Correlation Between Attribute-specific Vectors}
+\subsubsection{Correlation between attribute-specific vectors}